-Newness can be scary so Innovators need to reassure their prospects.
+Innovators need to reassure their prospects.
 Belinda’s audience will wonder, “How do I tell the CFO that we’re spending money on something playful?
 How can we get a left-brained engineer to bring a positive attitude to a workshop?”
 She’ll need to address these points in her website copy.

 Most important, they need a story that reinforces their brand — a story that characterizes who they are and what is their archetype.
 Belinda’s story might go something like this:

 “I was studying acting and working on a day job in tech.
 I was working with a team to implement a project that involved implementing new accounting software.
 It wasn’t the type of topic that has you dancing on the tables.

 “We had to work through a lot of details.
 We kept running into glitches so everything took longer than we expected.
 Our team started to fray at the edges.
 We had a few outright clashes and a couple of people actually stopped speaking to each other.
 Our boss sent someone from HR to do some team building exercises.
 When she suggested a scavenger hunt, we all united in one big, ‘NO!’

 “I’d been studying improv and I got an idea.
 I asked if people would be willing to experiment with an exercise where we’d draw something on paper and then talk about it.
 To everyone’s surprise, even the engineers and accountants agreed to participate.
 We took the afternoon and…well, we just played.
 Along the way we started laughing.
 People opened up about what they were worried about.